nmenant/iControl_LX_Lab/docs/class4/module3/module3.rst

 In module 3 we are going to review the 'hello_world' extension, look at how to handle HTTP GETs (and other methods), and interact with 3rd party systems.

+This module is only about reviewing how it works.
+Module 4 will make us create our own HelloWorld extension

 **Exercises in this Module**

 Lab 3.1 - Review the Hello-World extension